twilio/twilio-python/docs/usage/queues.rst

 -------------------------------

-To retrieve information about a specific member in the queue, each :class:`Members` has a :attr:`get` method. :attr:`get` accepts one argument.
-The argument can either be a `call_sid` thats in the queue, in which case :attr:`get` will return a :class:`Member` instance representing that call, or the argument can be 'Front', in which case :attr:`Get` will return a :class:`Member` instance representing the first call in the queue.
+To retrieve information about a specific member in the queue, each :class:`Members` has a :meth:`Members.get` method. :meth:`Members.get` accepts one argument.
+The argument can either be a `call_sid` thats in the queue, in which case :meth:`get` will return a :class:`Member` instance representing that call, or the argument can be ``Front``, in which case :meth:`Get` will return a :class:`Member` instance representing the first call in the queue.

 .. code-block:: python